Code of Behaviour

 Permission to Leave School Premises

 All pupils must remain on the school premises during school hours unless they have special permission to leave.
 When teachers are unavoidably absent, every effort is made at short notice to arrange for substitution.
 When this is not possible, students in senior classes may be sent home early.
-Parents for whom this is not convenient may so inform the school at the beginning of term and arrangements will be made for the students concerned to remain in school until normal closing time.
+Parents for whom this is not convenient may so inform the school at the beginning of term and arrangements will be made for the students concerned to remain in school until closing time.

 Students who live close to the school may go home for lunch if they have received permission from the Deputy Principal.
 This permission is only granted on receipt of the completed form and on the strict understanding that the student concerned will go home for lunch and not remain in close proximity to the school grounds.
 Permission to go home may be given for designated days or everyday but once given it is assumed the student will be off the premises.
 Permission to go home for lunch may be withdrawn if the privilege is abused.